The Fluency Blind Spot: What Ofsted Sees That We're Missing

 - Choral reading: Building confidence through supported oral reading

 Critically, these approaches sequence fluency before comprehension, recognising that meaning-making requires available cognitive resources.
+For more on evidence-based fluency practice approaches, see our practical guide for classroom teachers.

 Professional Development Implications